DrCheezebrgr/class-project/README.md

 ---
 The project is very simple (K.I.S.S.), and as such should run without
 any outside materials needed beyond a browser.

-I am currently learning to break the gutters on my bootstrap, so that
-it doesn't hug the left side when it is viewed on mobile screens.